vince-nyanga/flutter_theme_example/README.md

-# flutter_theme_example
+# Flutter theme example
-A simple Flutter app that shows how to work with themes
+A simple Flutter app that shows how to work with themes.